AnthonySteele/MvcRouteTester/README.md

     RouteAssert.HasRoute(routes, "/home/index");

-This assertion will fail if the route table does not have a route to "/home/index"
+This assertion will fail if the route table does not have a route to `/home/index`

     var expectedRoute = new { controller = "Home", action = "Index", id = 42 };
     RouteAssert.HasRoute(routes, "/home/Index/42", expectedRoute);

-This assertion will fail if the route table does not have a route to the url "/home/index/42", and will also fail if it is not mapped to the expected controller, action and other parameters, using a anon-typed object to specify the expectations, [as per Phil Haack's article](http://haacked.com/archive/2007/12/16/testing-routes-in-asp.net-mvc.aspx).
+This assertion will fail if the route table does not have a route to the url `/home/index/42`, and will also fail if it is not mapped to the expected controller, action and other parameters, using a anon-typed object to specify the expectations, [as per Phil Haack's article](http://haacked.com/archive/2007/12/16/testing-routes-in-asp.net-mvc.aspx).

-There are overloads of this method so if you don't like anonymous types, you can specify a controller name and action name as strings, or an `IDictionary&lt;string, string&gt;` to hold the controller name, action name and any other route parameters.
+There are overloads of this method so if you don't like anonymous types, you can specify a controller name and action name as strings, or an `IDictionary<string, string>` to hold the controller name, action name and any other route parameters.

     RouteAssert.NoRoute(routes, "/foo/bar/fish/spon");

-This assertion will fail if the url "/foo/bar/fish/spon" **can** be mapped to a route.
+This assertion will fail if a route **can** be found for the url `/foo/bar/fish/spon`.

 ### API route usage